 (By the way, the bus that I was supposed to take to St. Gwann decided not to show up, and it was the last one for the day.
 I took off on foot, even got lost at some point… Oh well, none of you is really surprised any more, right!)

 Being built as the set for the Popeye movie in 1980 starring Robin Williams, the Popeye Village remains the tourist attraction even today.
 Although the movie wasn’t a blockbuster, the complex is still visited, being equipped by various facilities, souvenir shop, swimming pool, beach, restaurants, along with visitors being able to become stars of a specific movie scene.

 Malta is mostly rocky, there is not much greenery nor sand.
 There are numerous stone coves and the sea is deep, making the island perfect for docking large cruisers.
-Never the less, there are few places that are very popular among tourists and locals alike.
+Never the less, there are few Malta beaches that are very popular among tourists and locals alike.
 There are the Golden and the Paradise Bay on the north with recognizable greenish waters and the sea being so crystal clear that you can see the boat shade on the shallow bottom.
 The longest sandy beach in Malta is Melliha, 25 km from Valletta.
 It will take an hour to come by bus, a bit more than 30 minutes by car.

 The Popeye Village lies at the opposite side from Melliha.
 I have seen few photographs of the village before my trip, not being sure what the place was.
 This probably wouldn’t be on my usual Malta bucket list, if I haven’t decided to keep it slow the last day, not rushing to see another landmark, but to relax somewhere before I go to the airport in the evening.